Frequently asked questions about Homeschooling

 I have elementary/ middle school/ high school age students.
 What do you offer for this age child?

 We offer a variety of social activities, enrichment events, and service projects as well as connections with local co-ops which offer a wide range of middle and high school classes.
 Our Time-out group plans field trips and activities for elementary age children several times a year and our teen/tween group does monthly activities as well.
 We provide a graduation and prom for your high school students.
 Please see our newsletter or calendar for activities occurring this month.

-Many homeschoolers feel that kindergarten is too young to start formal classwork for education, and that the home is the best environment to begin academics.
-In fact, it is very reasonable to expect to spend about 30 minutes a day doing actual academic work with a kindergartener (letters, phonics, beginning math work, and handwriting).
+Many home schoolers feel that kindergarten is too young to start formal classwork for education, and that the home is the best environment to begin academics.
+In fact, it is very reasonable to expect to spend about 30 minutes a day doing actual academic work with a kindergartner (letters, phonics, beginning math work, and handwriting).
 The majority of time would be spent with hands on, active learning, reading out loud and active play.
 A good book about early learning is Better Late Than Early, by Raymond Moore.

 One advantage to joining FHE for you would be all of the outside activities you would be informed of in our newsletter.
 We have a monthly ‘Time Out’ group that meets with families of young children, field trips, art classes, PE classes and other activities that might interest you and your daughter.
 Please see our resource list for more information on classes, co-ops, etc.